CrowdHailer/eyg-lang/NOTES.md

 Note network mode host is not supported on mac.

-There are some tests in the Eyg repo

 language/public are basically dead directories

-Editor replaces edit actions and starts from key press so that the JS is not expected to handle creatin actions.
-Very small subset of actions working

 Need to replace lot's of tuple references with tuple or pattern

 - Tuples need brackets to show tuples in tuples
-- Finishing up the autocomplete.
-Was previously a hack based on the presentation of the blank.
-Best to bump to top level and put in a sticky container.

 - [x] Upgrade gleam
 - [ ] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.